“To win in the marketplace you must first win in the workplace.” –Doug Conant, CEO of Campbell’s Soup

 Our morning at the office was akin to any normal day; staff members arrive, greet each other, clock in, make coffee, and do whatever it takes to get the operational apparatus moving for the day.
-After thirty minutes, we settled into our work stations and commenced small talk with each other before engaging in our daily routine.
+After thirty minutes, we settled into our workstations and commenced small talk with each other before engaging in our daily routine.
 All the sudden, I observed through the front office window what seemed to be the Regional Vice President entering the office at a fast pace.
 Somewhat startled, I exclaimed, “It’s the V.P.!” before he entered the office.
 I was surprised to see the Regional Vice President was by himself, without the usual entourage of the Regional and District Managers with clipboards in hand ready to write down every detail of the meeting.
-Normally, these types of meetings from out of town brass tend to create a tense working environment, where our district leaders prepare store managers and staff days ahead of time.
-During these scheduled visits every office in the region walks on “pins and needles”, hoping team members will say the right things, present the goal board properly, and ensure the office is up to corporate standards; clean, neat and organized.
+Normally, these types of meetings from out of town brass tend to create a tense working environment, where our district leaders prepare store managers and staff, days ahead of time.
+During these scheduled visits every office in the region walks on “pins and needles”, hoping team members will say the right things, present the goal board properly (the current performance metrics), and ensure the office is up to corporate standards; clean, neat and organized.
 Not this time?

-1. An engaged leader is personable
+- An engaged leader is personable

-2. An engaged leader gives hope
+- An engaged leader gives hope

-3. An engaged leader offers coaching
+- An engaged leader offers coaching

-4. An engaged leader knows your status
+- An engaged leader knows your status

-Just before his departure, he asked a few of us about our status for the next level of promotion.
+Just before his departure, he asked a few of us about our status for our next level promotion.
 He went around the room asking and listening to everyone’s response.
 When he approached me, he asked, “Have you taken the test for General Manager yet?
 Surprised that he knew my status, I answered in the affirmative.
-What I couldn’t grasp was his knowledge of my promotion, which was already in the works.
-I thought, “He’s the Regional V.P.
-He’s got more things to worry about.”
+What I could not grasp was his knowledge of my promotion, which was already in the works.
+I thought, “He is the Regional V.P. – He has got more important things to worry about.”
 This made me and the team feel that he cared for our professional development and advancement.

-5. An engaged leader creates synergy
+- An engaged leader creates synergy

-6. An engaged leader follows-through
+- An engaged leader follows-through